HEADS-project/methodology/heads_methodology/kevoree-platform-integration/registry_client.md

 # Registry client
 ## Description
-The registry client is a a simple JSON-REST client for the Registry Kevoree.
+The registry client is a a simple JSON-REST client for the [Registry Kevoree](https://registry.kevoree.org).

-It should be able to do the operations specified on this page : https://github.com/kevoree/kevoree-registry

-It is probably one of the simplest part of the whole codebase.
+The Kevoree Registry source-code is available here: https://github.com/kevoree/kevoree-registry